EdgarC97/Back-LinkUP/README.md

 > [!NOTE]
 > The API is designed with scalability in mind, utilizing PostgreSQL for data storage and incorporating performance optimizations like caching and asynchronous programming.

+> [!TIP]
+> Consider implementing caching for endpoints that return data that doesn't change frequently.

 ## API Features
 - Pagination support for large data sets
 - Sorting and filtering capabilities on relevant endpoints